 An RPF must first determine an appropriate geographic region for scoping.
 Appropriate boundaries for the assessment area will vary depending on the resources at issue and should be established consistent with the requirements of Technical Rule Addendum #2.
 Although the USGS 7.5’ quadrangle represents a common unit of measurement and mapping for botanical resources, there is not a universally appropriate scoping area.
 The RPF must exercise professional judgment to identify a sufficiently large geographic area to appropriately identify species that could be significantly impacted directly or indirectly by timber operations.
 In identifying this area, RPFs are encouraged to utilize all available information about particular botanical resources of concern occurring, or for which appropriate habitat exists, in the Plan area, which may influence the RPF’s decision making in setting appropriate geographic boundaries for the scoping process.
 For instance, if the Plan area footprint contains atypical soil types or geologic substrates that are more likely to support populations of plant species of consequential status, adjacent 7.5 minute quads should be included to allow comparison to habitats with a similar substrate.
 Specific uncommon substrates include, but are not limited to, serpentine/ultramafic soils and outcrops, gabbro soils, Ione soils, soils with a restrictive layer that results in vernal wetlands, limestone outcrops, and granite outcrops.

-Upon establishing the appropriate geographic area for scoping, the RPF must again exercise prudent professional judgement with respect to the depth of research necessary to identify all plant species of consequential status and suitable habitat that may be significantly impacted by the timber operations and should rely on a broad spectrum of informational sources.
-In addition to state and federal agency lists for rare, endangered, or threatened species, examples of appropriate informational resources include, but are not limited to, the California Natural Diversity Database (CNDDB), BIOS, contacts at state and federal agencies, the Environmental Conservation Online System (ECOS), prior botanical surveys, Natural Community Conservation Plans or Habitat Conservation Plans, California Native Plant Society (CNPS) inventories, CNDDB’s Special Vascular Plants, Bryophytes, and Lichens List, California Consortium of Herbaria, Calflora, environmental review documents for projects in the vicinity, and reports, studies, and similar documents prepared by academic institutions or professional organization.
+Upon establishing the appropriate geographic area for scoping, the RPF must again exercise prudent professional judgement with respect to the depth of research necessary to identify all plant species of consequential status and suitable habitat that may be significantly impacted by the timber operations.
+RPFs should rely on a broad spectrum of informational sources.
+In addition to state and federal agency lists for rare, endangered, or threatened species, examples of appropriate informational resources include, but are not limited to, the California Natural Diversity Database (CNDDB), BIOS, information provided by contacts at state and federal agencies, the Environmental Conservation Online System (ECOS), prior botanical surveys, Natural Community Conservation Plans or Habitat Conservation Plans, California Native Plant Society (CNPS) inventories, CNDDB’s Special Vascular Plants, Bryophytes, and Lichens List, California Consortium of Herbaria, Calflora, environmental review documents for projects in the vicinity, and reports, studies, and similar documents prepared by academic institutions or professional organization.

 For purposes of Plan review, as well as potential subsequent appeal, it is in the RPF’s interest to identify a comprehensive list of potential plant species followed by a clearly documented process of elimination, as opposed to omitting potentially relevant plant species at the outset which may result in review team agencies seeking additional information during Plan review.
 Detailed information as to why each species was eliminated, along with any relevant data or site-specific information, is likely to facilitate agency review and expedite overall Plan review processes.
 If an RPF lacks information to decisively eliminate a potential plant species from consideration, the prudent course of action is to include it.
-Potential justifications for eliminating a species might include lack of suitable habitat or appropriate soil substrate or being located outside of species range.
+The RPF should substantiate the elimination of a species from the scoping list by providing a description of why suitable habitat for that species is lacking.

 The primary purpose of the scoping process is the identification of plant species of consequential status under CEQA, which will need to be directly addressed in the Plan.
 For instance, CEQA Guideline §15065 mandates a finding of potential significant environmental impact where substantial evidence indicates the project has the potential to, among other things, “cause a fish or wildlife population to drop below self-sustaining levels … [or] substantially reduce the number or restrict the range of an endangered, rare or threatened species.”